treeder/passkeys/README.md

 npm install treeder/passkeys
 ```

-You'll need to configure:
+You'll need to pass in the following objects when creating the passkeys object:

+- appName: the name of your app
+- baseURL: base URL of your app including path up to the endpoints below
-- a mailer with a send(c, opts) function: `c.data.mailer = YOURMAILER`
+- mailer: a mailer with a send function: `send({to: "email", subject: "subject", body: "body"})`
-- a key value store: `c.data.kv = YOURKV`
+- kv: a key value store with 2 functions: `put(key, value)` and `get(key)`

+Callbacks you can use to update your database:

+- emailStart({email}): Called when user first enters email, either to sign up or sign in.
+Good chance to create the user.
+If you return an object with a `userID` field, that userID will be stored in the session and passed to emailVerified below.
+- emailVerified({email, userID}): Called after email is verified. userID will only be included if it was returned in emailStart.

 You'll need 6 endpoints:

-- /v1/auth/email/start
+- /email/start
-- /v1/auth/email/verify
+- /email/verify
-- /v1/passkeys/new
+- /passkeys/new
-- /v1/passkeys/create
+- /passkeys/create
-- /v1/passkeys/start
+- /passkeys/start
-- /v1/passkeys/verify
+- /passkeys/verify

-See code for each of these [here](functions/v1/auth)
+See an example of adding these endpoints [here](functions/v2/auth/[[catchall]].js)

 ### Frontend

-Add this to the `<head>` tag of your site:
+Add this importmap to the `<head>` tag of your site:

 ```html
 <script type="importmap">